panoptic-labs/docs/docs/trading/basic-concepts.md

 In addition, options can be used to generate income, through the writing of options contracts.
 Because options allow traders to take on different levels of risk, and also [defined-risk](/docs/trading/risks) positions, they are a useful tool for managing financial portfolios.

-The value of an option&#151;called the premium&#151;used to be difficult to determine.
+The value of an option &#151; called the premium &#151; used to be difficult to determine.

-Following the development of Nobel-prize winning mathematical models by [Black, Scholes, and Merton](/docs/terms/blackscholes), an optimal price can be derived in a way that buyers _and_ sellers both agree on the option contract's price.
+But following the development of Nobel-prize winning mathematical models by [Black, Scholes, and Merton](/docs/terms/blackscholes), an optimal price could be derived in a way that buyers _and_ sellers both agree on the option contract's price.